flarehotspot/sdk-utils/core/sdk/mkdocs/docs/guides/docker-install/windows.md

 ![Docker installer configuration](./img/docker-install/03-docker-install-configuration.png)

+Then click `OK` button to start the installation process.

 ## 5. Wait for the installation to complete

 ![Installing please wait](./img/docker-install/04-unpacking-files.png)

-## 6. Finish the installation

 ![Installation succeeded](./img/docker-install/05-installation-succeeded.png)

-## 7. Start Docker Desktop
+## 6. Start Docker Desktop

 ![Start docker desktop](./img/docker-install/06-start-docker-desktop.png)

-## 8. Update to new version
+## 7. Update to new version

 **Important**: It's important to update the Docker Desktop since we encountered a bug in the current version as of writing this article.

 ![Update docker desktop](./img/docker-install/07-update-docker-desktop.png)

-## 9. Restart Docker Desktop
+## 8. Restart Docker Desktop

 After updating, restart Docker Desktop.

+NOTE: This will only restart the Docker Desktop application, not your PC.
 ![Restart docker desktop](./img/docker-install/08-update-and-restart-docker.png)

-## 10. Installing the Flare Hotspot SDK
+## 9. Download the Flare Hotspot SDK

-After installing Docker Desktop, you can now proceed to [installing the Flare Hotspot SDK](../../getting-started.md/#2-download-flare-hotspot-sdk).
+After installing Docker Desktop, you can now proceed to [download the Flare Hotspot SDK](../getting-started.md/#2-download-flare-hotspot-sdk).